 Twitter offers a free tool right within your account.
 I noticed people often search for Twitter analytics free…so let’s start with what is free.

 Twitter Analytics Free from Twitter

 Just log in with your account and Twitter will then begin to collect and populate data.
-It may take a few days from the launch for interesting data to start to show.

 If you are setting up a new Twitter account, set a reminder to launch your analytics in two weeks — as I believe it is only available to accounts at least 14 days old.

 At top you can see an overall review of your success for the month.
 You can gain insight on your best tweets, audience growth, and overall reach.

 You can click on the Tweet Highlights link within your Twitter analytics to display stats on your tweets and see what tweets had the most engagement.
 I see my ThoughtFlame tweets have performed well.